RyobiTobi/combustionEngine/README.md

 Very simple simulation of different types of combustion engines.

 # controlls:
+Starting the application by executing index.html.
-Using left and right arrow buttons to switch the motor type(top left corner) and the up and down arrow keys to increase the rpm of all the current engines spawned.
+Using left and right arrow keys to switch the engine type(top right corner) and the up and down arrow keys to increase the rpm of all the current engines spawned.
 Spawning engines by a simple mouseclick.

 # please keep in mind:
 This script was created for learning purposes and shall not represent any seriousness.